 - Euphoria or feeling high

-Long-Term Brain Damage
+Long-Term Effects of Xanax Abuse and Brain Damage

 Long-term consumption of any benzodiazepine is not recommended because tolerance and dependence can occur rapidly.
 Specifically, people who abuse Xanax can quickly develop a tolerance for the sedative, hypnotic, and anticonvulsant actions of the drug — that is, the substance quickly becomes less useful for calming panic, inducing sleep, or reducing seizures.
 The anxiolytic and amnesiac effects — or the reduced anxiety and increased memory loss effects — appear to remain consistent, and there is not a reduction in the drug’s impact.
 This means that people who abuse Xanax in increasing doses are likely to experience less chronic anxiety, but more likely to experience blackouts and memory loss with higher doses while experiencing less intoxication and sedation.